-In recent decades, the world has made substantial advances toward eradicating extreme poverty, advancing human well-being and building capabilities, but extreme deprivations persist, and progress varies significantly between regions.
-In 2020, the COVID-19 pandemic abruptly disrupted implementation towards many of the SDGs and threatens to reverse years of progress on poverty, health care and education.
-Environmental degradation and climate change further
+In recent decades, the world has made substantial advances towards eradicating extreme poverty, advancing human well-being and building capabilities; but extreme deprivations persist, and progress varies significantly between regions.
+In 2020, the Covid-19 pandemic abruptly disrupted implementation towards many of the SDGs and threatens to reverse years of progress on poverty, health care and education.
+Environmental degradation and climate change further undermine past gains and the well-being of future generations (UN DESA 2020a).